-4.5 Operationalising the framework
+4.5 Operationalising the framework248

 The ESRB Recommendation on reciprocity allows for considerable discretion on the part of the relevant authorities.
-While the ESRB has adopted a general Recommendation to reciprocate specific measures, the way in which this will be implemented is up to the relevant authorities' discretion.223 As the reciprocity framework is based on voluntary decisions, relevant authorities retain the possibility not to reciprocate in duly justified cases.
+While the ESRB has adopted a general recommendation to reciprocate specific measures, the way in which this will be implemented is at the relevant authorities' discretion.249 As the reciprocity framework is based on voluntary decisions, relevant authorities retain the possibility not to reciprocate in duly justified cases.
 It is expected that these will be a minority of cases.

 Simplified and automatic national legal procedures can help make decision-making more efficient and strengthen the process.
-To help reduce the administrative burden resulting from reciprocity, national authorities may adopt ex ante umbrella decisions to reciprocate measures with a certain degree of automaticity,224 when this is legally possible, or delegate the decision to a lower-level body.
-There is an additional important benefit as this fosters communication on macroprudential policy, as it makes Member States' actions more certain and predictable.
+To help reduce the administrative burden resulting from reciprocity, national authorities may adopt ex ante umbrella decisions to reciprocate measures with a certain degree of automaticity,250 when this is legally possible, or delegate the decision to a lower-level body.
+There is an additional important benefit as this fosters communication on macroprudential policy by making Member States' actions more certain and predictable.